 Grades: Students who have completed grades 9, 10, 11, or 12.

-COST: $690 ($200 due at time of enrollment).
-Cost includes collegiate level instruction with University Faculty members, on campus housing, and all meals.
+COST: $750 ($200 due at time of enrollment).
+Cost includes room, board, and collegiate level instruction from Liberty University faculty.

 SIBLING RATE: 15% off the total combined cost of two or more family members of the same household

 COST: $850 ($200 due at the time of enrollment) Remaining balance due before June 19, 2015.
 The same amount $200 is due for sibling rates as well.